Bachelor of Science in Business Administration (BSBA) in

 The predicted quantity and diversity of positions in management information systems through 2020 make this an extremely attractive career path for college graduates.

-Management information system (MIS) professionals need strong communication and problem solving skills as well as a solid knowledge of business principles.
+MIS professionals need strong communication and problem solving skills as well as a solid knowledge of business principles.
 At Shippensburg University, MIS students concentrate on strengthening communications skills, obtaining a broad general education that provides a basic understanding of our society and the world, acquiring knowledge of the basic functions of an organization, and on understanding the dependency of an organization upon quality information.
 During the junior and senior years students broaden their focus to include advanced courses in information systems, management, and other courses that enable them to build the required technical and business knowledge and expertise.

 The undergraduate BSBA degree in MIS requires the completion of a minimum of 120 credit hours in the following areas: